DShokes/custom_editing/README.md

 #ArcGIS Online Editing Sample

 Simple example of attribute inspector and editing.
+This sample shows how to retrieve the ObjectID in the attribute inspector.

 [View it live](http://thejones.github.com/custom_editing/index.html)